 c.
 Maintenance Procedures

 ii.
-Maintenance Response Times Your work order will be acknowledged by the service manager by noon on the following business day.
+Maintenance Response Times – Your work order will be acknowledged by the service manager by noon on the following business day.
+We will make every effort to assign you a vendor and provide the vendor’s contact information to you by the end of the next business day that you submit that work order.

 Actual fire on property (call 911 first)